Matt-LaRochelle/qr/README.md

 I really want to get better at spacing, font size and font weight.
 These decisions can really bring a design to the next level, and I can tell if I master these things that my projects will be much better because of it.

+Another small detail - if you raise the bottom of the window up, the copyright hovers over the qr code elements.
+I am not sure how to get the copyright to either be at the bottom of the window, or be below the qr code, depending on the device a user is viewing this on.
+Any suggestions?

 ### Useful resources